 Professor of Japanese Studies, and the Director of the Japanese Studies Centre

 Carolyn joined Monash in July 2012.
 She is currently involved with teaching into the Asian Studies and International Studies programs as well as the Japanese language program.
 She has a long standing research interest in social problems in Japan, including topics such as disability and poverty.
 She is also published in the area of popular music and consumerism in postwar Japan, and enjoys teaching on these topics.
-Current projects include the ARC funded research project ‘Sonic Politics in Japan’ with colleagues at the University of Melbourne, Harvard, UC San Diego and Nichibunken; an edited volume on Crossing Legal Boundaries in Asia; and the cultural politics of the Beatles’ 1966 concert series at the Tokyo Budokan.
+Current projects include the ARC funded research project ‘Sonic Politics in Japan’ with colleagues at the University of Melbourne, Harvard, UC San Diego and Nichibunken, and the cultural politics of the Beatles’ 1966 concert series at the Tokyo Budokan.